Dog owners share a lot with our pets (sometimes whether we want to or not): our homes, our furniture, our food, etc.

 Treating Sleep Apnea in Dogs

 So, what can you do for a dog that has sleep apnea?
-At this point, neither CPAP nor oral appliance therapy is available for dogs.
+At this point, neither CPAP nor an oral sleep apnea device is available for dogs.
 Surgery might be an option, but its success rate in humans is low enough that it’s probably not worth exploring.
 So we’re left with some of the common home remedies for sleep apnea.

 Weight loss and exercise are the most promising home remedies for both humans and animals.
 You can also try to reduce the amount of allergens in your home to help your dog breathe a little easier.
 Positional therapy could work: if you notice your dog snores more in a particular position or place, encourage them to sleep differently.
 This might mean getting them a new bed or kicking them out of yours.
 Teaching your dog to play a wind instrument is probably a long shot.